peta78/central-limit-theorem/README.md

 Or as I call it - "Unexpected emergence of Gaussians out of everywhere :)" (main.py)

+I also consider it as the most beautiful, elegant and mind boggling math invention ever.

 Left - Input (pdf) - [Continuous uniform distribution](https://en.wikipedia.org/wiki/Continuous_uniform_distribution)

 Right - Output (pdf) - You take many of them (sequencies) and compute their averages, and those averages form a [Gaussian / Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution):